 The Fund has done as much as it believes it reasonably can to enable employing bodies and scheme members (via their trades unions) to make their views known to the Fund and to participate in the decision-making process.
 So far as the revised Funding Strategy Statement is concerned, it circulated copies of the first draft to all employing bodies for their comments.
-The draft FSS was finalised at the Committee's meeting on [xxx 2020] after the Fund and the Pension Board reviewed the feedback received from the employing bodies.
+The first draft was reviewed at the Committee's meeting on 15 November 2016 and finalised following the Committee meeting on 21 March 2017 after the Fund received feedback from the employing bodies.
+A further consultation took place following the publication of the 2018 Amendment Regulations and the introduction of exit credits.
+The revisions to the FSS have been incorporated into this draft and the updated draft was finalised following the Committee meeting on 29 October 2019.